insobi/ansible_nxos_example/README.md

-# ansible_nsox_example
+# Ansible NXOS Example
-This repository is a very simple example for getting data from NSOX devices using ansible.
+A very simple examples for collecting data from Cisco Nexus devices using ansible.

 ![overview](images/overview.png)